mimoo/Diffie-Hellman_Backdoor/backdoor_generator/README.md

 ### The exploitability of the backdoor

-> According to state-of-the-art, the difficulty of solving DLOG in prime order fields of size 2n is, up to constants, asymptotically equivalent to that of breaking n-bit RSA.
-In practice though, DLOG is noticeably more difficult.

 To make the backdoor exploitable, each prime factor `p` of `n` participating in the base's `g` order have to be small enough so that the discrete logarithm is "doable" in the multiplicative group `(Z_p)*`.

 Of course doable varies according to the computing power of the adversary: